Five prominent Indian-American politicians in race for US Congress in midterm polls | Politics

 During this election cycle, another Indian-American seems to be all set to create history in the State of Maryland.
 Aruna Miller, 57, a former member of the Maryland House of Delegates, is running as Lt Governor of the State on the Democratic ticket.
 Political pundits say she is all set to win.
 In that case, she would be the first-ever Indian American to be elected to this position in Maryland.

 Meanwhile, the Democrats and the Republicans have intensified their efforts to reach out to the Indian-Americans ahead of the November 8 midterm elections.
+The House of Representatives is made up of 435 elected members, divided among the 50 states in proportion to their total population.
+The Senate is composed of 100 Senators, 2 for each state.
 The Washington Post newspaper on Friday said that Indian-Americans can play an important role in some of the tightly contested races.

 The canvass launch will feature music, food and a lineup of distinguished speakers.
 Peloton Instructor Aditi Shah will lead a 20-minute grounding session to kick off the day, focusing on the importance and power of our collective community.
 Following the launch, over 4,000 estimated doors will be knocked in Upper Darby, Centre City and Northeast Philadelphia.